Gene-Weaver/VoucherVisionGO-client/README.md

 - Python 3.10 or higher
 - External dependencies (see installation options below)

+## Authentication

+To use the API you need to apply for an authorization token.
+Go to the [login page](https://vouchervision-go-738307415303.us-central1.run.app/login) and submit your info.
+Copy the token and store it in a safe location.
+Never put the token directly into your code.
+Always use environment variables or secrets.

 ## Installation

 Choose one of the following installation methods: